rockstor/rockstor-doc/network.rst

 Network Bonding and Teaming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Network bonding and teaming are currently not supported from the Web-UI.
-There are plans to add the support, but in the meantime, they can be configured from the command line.
+Network bonding and teaming can be configured from the Web-UI.
+While further documentation will be coming here soon, please visit our `friendly forum <https://forum.rockstor.com/>`_ for questions and resources in the meantime.

 Implementation details